aws-ia/terraform-hashicorp-cloud_workspace/README.md

+# Deprecation Notice

+This module has been deprecated.
+We have re-worked some of the core concepts and recommend using [workspace-orchestrator](https://registry.terraform.io/modules/aws-ia/workspace-orchestrator/tfe/latest) instead.

 > Note: This module is in alpha state and is likely to contain bugs and updates may introduce breaking changes.
 It is not recommended for production use at this time.

 # Terraform Cloud Workspace